 Self Defense information is an integrated part of this program.
 Becoming aware of yourself and your surroundings can only increase ones safety.

 Gateway Martial Arts has a fighting team that attends several tournaments each year.
-Master Ogle is in charge of the fighting team and we are very proud of their accomplishments!
+Master Flores is in charge of the fighting team and we are very proud of their accomplishments!